 - Anyone aged 18 or over can give a maximum of five TENs each calendar year.
 If you are a personal licence holder, you can give a maximum of fifty TENs each calendar year.

 - No more than 499 people (including staff and performers) can be present at any one time.

 - Each event covered by a TEN can last up to a maximum of 168 hours.

-- No more than twelve TENs can be given in respect of any particular premises each calendar year. (this will be 15 from 2016 onwards)
+- No more than fifteen TENs can be given in respect of any particular premises each calendar year.

 - There must be a minimum of 24 hours between any two events organised by the same person and taking place at the same premises.